RozbehSharahi/graphql3/README.md

 > trust in its production readiness**.
 Currently there is not much movement.
 > You are very welcome to contribute by testing and using the
 > [issue board](https://github.com/RozbehSharahi/graphql3/issues).

+> With version 2.0.0, TYPO3 11 is no longer supported.
+Make sure to have php >= 8.2 and TYPO3 12 or 13 installed

 ---